-The affirmative vote of a majority of the votes cast at the Annual Meeting on this proposal is required to ratify the selection of independent public accountants (which shares voting affirmatively also constitute at least a majority of the required quorum).

-Amendment to our Bylaws

-The affirmative vote of a majority of our outstanding Capital Stock is required to approve the proposal to eliminate our classified Board of Directors.

-Board of Directors

-Shareholder Proposal to Eliminate the Classified The affirmative vote of a majority of the votes cast at the Annual Meeting on this proposal is required to approve the shareholder proposal (which shares voting affirmatively also constitute at least a majority of the required quorum).
+Ratify Selection of Independent Public Accountants The affirmative vote of a majority of the votes cast at the Annual Meeting on this proposal required to ratify the selection of independent public accountants (which shares voting affirmatively also constitute at least a majority of the required quorum).
+Proposal 5: Amendment to our Bylaws The affirmative vote of a majority of our outstanding Capital Stock is required to approve the proposal to eliminate our classified Board of Directors.
+Proposal 6: Shareholder Proposal to Eliminate the Classified Board of Directors d The affirmative vote of a majority of the votes cast at the Annual Meeting on this proposal is required to approve the shareholder proposal (which shares voting affirmatively also constitute at least a majority of the required quorum).